tnn4/quick-resume/README.md

 Why use this when you can just use a word processor?

-You probably should, but if the word processors are causing formatting issues you can use this to get quick and consistent results.
+You probably should, but if the word processors are causing formatting issues or if you want to install anything and just want a no bullshit resume that will make applicant tracking systems happy this is for you.

 Usage: